- Home

 Reinforcing Engagement with NGOs and Other External Stakeholders

-To formulate and implement our Action Plan, to respond sincerely to societal demands and to promote responsible procurement, we organized the first stakeholder dialogue with environmental NGOs, ESG specialists and researchers in July 2019.
+In our efforts for formulating and implementing our Action Plan, to respond sincerely to societal demands and to promote responsible procurement, we organized a stakeholder dialogue with environmental NGOs, ESG specialists and researchers in July 2019.

-Experts from the World Wildlife Fund (WWF) Japan, FoE Japan, Global Environment Forum, Institute for Global Environmental Strategies, the Rainforest Action Network and Takasaki City University of Economics participated on the day of the dialogue.
-After reflecting on the discussion in the previous dialogue, we debated the implementation level of sustainability procurement surveys and the challenges faced in the progress rate for handling of timber and wood products from forestry management as sustainable with these experts.
+Experts from the World Wildlife Fund (WWF) Japan, Friends of the Earth Japan, Global Environmental Forum, Institute for Global Environmental Strategies, the Rainforest Action Network and Takasaki City University of Economics participated on the day of the dialogue.

 Assessing Wood Procurement by onsite interviews